 While the course has a clear focus on nursing adults, a key benefit of our curriculum is the notion of collaboration across all areas of health and social care.
 Your studies will be complemented with signiﬁcant insights into mental health, learning disability and children and young people’s nursing.
 Some modules may also studied in conjunction with other health and social care professionals; looking at specific issues and challenges they face to broaden your knowledge and expertise.

-- Nursing and Midwifery at Coventry University is ranked 7th overall in the UK by the Guardian University Guide 2021.
+- Nursing and Midwifery at CU Scarborough, part of the Coventry University Group.
+Coventry University is ranked 7th overall in the UK by the Guardian University Guide 2021.

 - The course delivery is cutting edge and will be using digital simulation resources, giving an immersive experience.
 We are using the interactive and immersive ‘Future Learn’ platform that provides a strong student community with continual peer support (the online Learning Platform provider may be subject to change).

 - There will be 50% placement and 50% academic study time.
 25% of the placement time will be in a simulated digital learning environment and 95% of the academic studies will be delivered in a digital online environment.
 This will enable you to work flexible from any location for the majority of the course.

 - Fully accredited by the Nursing and Midwifery Council (NMC) providing eligibility for registration to practice on successful completion of the course (registration fees applicable)

 - Field trips within the UK include visits to the first operating theatre in London and museums capturing the history of nursing and healthcare (subject to availability, additional costs and competitive application).